Table of Contents

 Keyboard Layout Editor Design

 In my design I’m using Cherry MX Blue switches for the majority of the keys, and Cherry MX Reds for some of the function-type keys.
-In KLE I’ve colored those keys red to as a reference for when I’m building.
+In KLE I’ve colored those keys red as a reference for when I’m building.

 When you have a design that you’re happy with, click on the “Summary” tab within KLE, which produces a Bill of Materials, detailing the types and quantities of supplies you’ll need for this keyboard.
 You can reference these quantities when ordering the key switches, diodes and keycaps.